 I still think about using my Take Action strategies at school.
 I am so busy playing with my friends now, the lunchtimes go really quickly.
 I read my strength cards on the bus to remind me of my strategies on the way to camp. — 8 year old boy

-An estimated 1.3 million adult Australians will suffer from an anxiety disorder this year.
-About half of them may have experienced their first symptoms by the age of 11.
+Of the estimated 1.3 million adult Australians will suffer from an anxiety disorder this year, about half are likely to have experienced their first symptoms while still at primary school.

 While anxiety is a normal part of childhood, around 12 per cent of children develop a diagnosable disorder, experiencing fear, nervousness, and shyness, and avoiding places and activities.

 Without treatment these children are at higher risk to perform poorly in school, miss out on important social experiences, and experience physical complaints such as sleeplessness, diarrhoea, stomach aches and headaches.

 While resiliency building and anti-bullying programs help with prevention they do little to reduce the emotional and behavioural stress of children with an identified anxiety disorder.